Nerlci/Neon-Timer/README.md

 Just like other timers,after turning it on，put your hands on the touch sensor,release the touch sensor when the green LED on the Arduino turned on,and the timer started to time.Put your both hands on the sensor again to stop timing.Click the tact switch to clean the time.

 ## How can I record my time?
-Now NeTimer doesn't have the function to record the time now,there's two ways to record:
+Now Neon Timer doesn't have the function to record the time now,there's two ways to record:
 1. Use the manual input function of DCTimer,csTimer etc. to record
 2. When stop timing the timer will send the time by serial with port baud rate 9600,you can write an program to record the time.
+3.New version of Neon Timer is coming!
+Just wait for it.